 Dangers of Scented Candles

 In addition to the carcinogens from paraffin wax, scented candles contain synthetic fragrances and dyes.
-All which can release toxic fumes when burned.
+All of which can release toxic fumes when burned.

 According to the EPA, burning candles can emit acetaldehyde, formaldehyde, acrolein, and naphthalene.